Atlas-Designs/luxury-website-demo/README.md

-# Easy homes - an example of a luxury website we can produce.
+# Easy homes - an example of a luxury website, we at Atlas Designs can produce for YOU.
 https://atlas-designs.github.io/luxury-website-demo/

 ### 🚀 features
-* **sub-1s load times:** optimized for google core web vitals.
+* **Sub-1s load times:** - Optimized for google core web vitals.
-* **mobile-first design:** seamless experience on every screen size.
+* **Mobile-first design:** - Seamless experience on every screen size.
-* **seo ready:** structured data and meta-tags built into the architecture.
+* **Seo ready:** - Structured data and meta-tags built into the architecture.

 ### 🛠️ tech stack
-* custom html5 / css3 / javascript
+* Custom html5 / css3 / javascript
-* advanced api integrations
+* Advanced api integrations
-* automated deployment via github pages
+* Automated deployment via github pages

 ---
-**interested in a custom build for your business?** contact Atlas Designs for a quote.
+**Interested in a custom build for your business?** contact Atlas Designs for a quote.
+Message @ -> atlas.designs0@gmail.com or make an enquiry on our website -> https://atlasdesigns.netlify.app